Harmoware/Harmoware-VIS/README.md

 ### PlayButton

-Harmoware-VIS state A button object that updates `animatePause` to false.
+The PlayButton will set `animatePause` to false.

 ##### Examples